Lane Furniture Company

 patented moth-proof innovations.

 In the late 1920’s, the company began the Girl Graduate Plan.
 The Plan was a national campaign enthusiastically embraced by the dealers distributing Lane cedar chests throughout the entire country.
-The Plan offered a gift to young ladies upon graduation from high school and invited the girl (and her parents) into the furniture dealer to receive the gift.
+The Plan offered a gift to young ladies upon graduation from high school and invited the girl (and her parents) to the furniture dealer to receive the gift.
 The gift was a miniature cedar chest and usually also included a special discount offer on the purchase of a full-size cedar chest.
 Lane knew this was a great opportunity to encourage the parents to buy a chest for a graduation gift.
-They also knew that in those early days,one-half of girls were likely to be married within eighteen months.
+They also knew that in those early days, one-half of girls were likely to be married within eighteen months.
 The promotion

 introduced the dealer to a young lady who would likely need furniture for her